Today the site offers nature trails, picnic areas and a free ferry ride to the fort.

 At least twice the watchtower kept pirates from coming in this "backdoor."
 In 1683 English outlaws captured the watchtower, but word made it to St. Augustine, and ships and soldiers came and drove them off.
 In 1686, French pirates attempted to come into the inlet, but again word was sent to St. Augustine, and these pirates, too, were rebuffed.

 Today Fort Matanzas represents the fortification that played the important role of repulsing threats to St. Augustine.
-This National Monument is open to visitors, but not to pirates, seven days a week from 9 a.m. – 5:30 p.m. (except Thanksgiving and Christmas.)
+This National Monument is open to visitors, but not to pirates, Wednesday-Sunday from 9 a.m. – 5:30 p.m. (except Thanksgiving and Christmas.)
 Come explore to learn what life was like more than 200 years ago and discover the beautiful nature trails that traverse through the park.